What Is The Electron Configuration For I

 Relate Electron Configuration to Chemical Properties

 Always try to relate the electron configuration of an element to its chemical properties.
-For example, elements with similar valence electron configurations tend to exhibit similar chemical behavior.
+Take this: elements with similar valence electron configurations tend to exhibit similar chemical behavior.
 Understanding this connection will deepen your understanding of chemistry and make it more meaningful.

 FAQ